Bet You Can't Wear Just One Bead Layering Bracelet

 And the proof is in the pictures.

-So, how many bracelets are you planning on wearing together?
+So, the real question is-- how many bracelets are you planning on wearing together?

 One with your watch on your left hand?